joejag/aws_exam_notes/exam.md

 - RDS: MySql hsa a AWSAuthenticationPlugin to handle requirements around login
 - RDS: Restore works withing 5m and uses the default SG rather than a custom one
 - RDS: To connect on prem: update SG and make instance available in a public subnet
-- S3: BucketPolicy can specify a referer
-- S3: To analyse in place you can use S3 Select or Redshift Spectrum
+- Aurora: Multi-Az has read replicas already, which you can point to

 # Migrations and Transfer